Find More Information About Our Ministry

-Founder Lester L. Buttram, while planning to be a missionary to China, heard from God in 1926 a very clear instruction - "Print My Word.”
+How we got started - Founder, Lester Buttram, heard from God in 1926, a very clear instruction - "Print My Word!"

-Secondly Mr. Buttram was never to promote a particular denomination, church, or doctrine.
+Secondly, Mr. Buttram was never to promote a particular denomination, church, or doctrine.
 Just print God’s Holy Word in plain truth.

-This offer from the print shop owner showed Lester that God was already speaking to hearts about this new ministry.
-Soon these tracts were mailed out and as soon as Mr. Buttram earned the money to buy stamps.
-Immediately, response began to come back through the mail, for men and women across the country wanted free his Gospel Tracts.
+This offer from the print shop owner showed Lester that God was already speaking to hearts about this new publishing ministry.
+Soon these newly printed tracts were mailed out as soon as Mr. Buttram earned the money, he bought stamps.
+Immediately, responses began to come back through the mail, for men and women across the country wanted his free Gospel Tracts.
 Some enclosed a small donation—most did not.

 His mother urged Mr. Buttram to return the money: “Son, this man doesn’t know you or that you just have a few tracts printed at a time.
 Return the money and thank him for his help.”

-With part of that money, a little hand-operated Kelsey press was bought along with a supply of ink and paper.
+With part of that money, Lester purchased a little hand-operated Kelsey press along with a supply of ink and paper.

 The forward steps continued.
 By faith, Mr. Buttram worked two jobs during the day and printing Gospel Tracts at night.
 He continued to improve his methods and update his equipment.
 When discouragement arose, it was defeated by the prayers of Mr. Buttram and his family.
 God honored the prayers, fasting, sacrifice, and dedication through the years.
 Finally in the early 1960s after taking in three orphaned sisters, the ministry grew to the point that Mr Buttram could work full time in the publishing ministry.

-Mr. Buttram married Ethel Berneice Viola Theimer in 1940, and together they had four children: David, Paul, Tom and Phillip.
-Lester Buttram passed away in December, 1990, and his wife Ethel (Mom B) took his place as president until her passing in October of 1992.
+Mr. Buttram married Ethel Berneice Viola Theimer in 1940, and together they raised four boys: David, Paul, Tom, and Phillip.
+Lester Buttram passed away in December 1990, and his wife Ethel (Mom B) took his place as president of GTS until her passing in October 1992.

-From October of 1992 until January of 2006, Lester and Ethel’s eldest son David served as president of Gospel Tract Society.
+From October 1992 until January of 2006, Lester and Ethel’s eldest son David served as president of Gospel Tract Society.
 Upon David’s passing in 2006, ministry leadership was guided by David’s younger brother Tom.
 Tom retired from the ministry in 2013 and the youngest son, Phillip, heard the call of the LORD and began leadership in January 2014 and still listens to the Voice of God in his role as President/Director.